Where's the best place to buy a cheap iPad in the UK?

 Buy new model direct from Apple: £319/£399/£479 (Wi-Fi only). £419/£499/£579 (cellular)

-Like the iPad Pro, the mini 4 is too new to have earned itself a label in the Refurbished Store just yet.
-You could try Amazon, however, where it is available from £280 (for the 16GB Wi-Fi-only model).
+You can also try Amazon, where it is available from £280 (for the 16GB Wi-Fi-only model).
 View Amazon's deals on the iPad mini 4 here.

 The likes of O2, EE, Three, Vodafone and Carphone Warehouse sell the iPad mini 4 on contract, so be sure to check there if you want the cellular option and would prefer to spread the cost over 24 months.